sauce-archives/selbot/README.rst

 * Edit cron to run the bot on startup and index every 10 min
     - see ./crontab

+TODO
+====

+* Automatically generate the right paths in lighttpd.conf and selbot.conf
+* Make the search template (`omega-templates/query`) nicer
+* Commit selbot.conf from time to time, the bot can be configured from the IRC channel

 HACKS
 =====

 * I had to patch the ChannelLogger to not use the # prefix for log file names (Didn't manage to write a rewrite rule for lighttpd to do that).
   See `plugin.diff` (this is automated in `install.sh`)